Skip to main content

 9/11 Family Member

 Deborah’s husband, David, was murdered in his office on the 97th floor of the World Trade Center’s North Tower, leaving behind two sons who were eight and four-years-old.
 She is a writer, poet, and justice advocate for victims of terrorism.
-She is a member of the VOICES Center for Resilience, Tuesday’s Children, The Survivors of Terrorism Outreach Program (STOP), and the International Women’s Writer’s Guild (IWWG).
+She is a member of the Voices Center for Resilience, Tuesday’s Children, The Survivors of Terrorism Outreach Program (STOP), and the International Women’s Writer’s Guild (IWWG).

 She attends hearings at the Naval Base, Guantanamo Bay Cuba and joins 9/11 families in litigation and legislative efforts seeking accountability and justice for victims of terrorism.
 She publishes in 9/11 community forums, social media platforms, Substack, and her website at www.worldtradewidow.com, and is currently writing a memoir.